GBFS is an archive format created by Damian Yerrick in April 2002.

 The design of GBFS was inspired by that of datafiles in the Allegro library versions 3 and 4.
 GBFS is designed to be appended to a GBA executable in the same way that an Allegro datafile was appended to a PC game executable.
 This avoids pathological compiler behavior, plus it lets artists work on assets without having to request a recompile.
 The UNIX tape archive (tar) format was rejected in favor of a custom format for two reasons: tar had far too much directory overhead (500 bytes per file), and linear search through a large archive was inefficient.

 All values in the GBFS header and directory are little-endian because the GBA CPU is a little-endian ARM7.
+(It has been suggested, but not yet implemented, to make a big-endian variant of the format called "MDFS" for targeting Sega Genesis, Nintendo GameCube, and Wii.)

 Each GBFS file begins with a header at least 24 bytes.